wdawson/okta.github.io/_source/_posts/2019-03-04-spring-boot-migration.md

 The [Spring Framework](https://spring.io/) is in its 17th year.
 The Spring Framework and the many projects it encompasses (like Spring Security) is vast.

 It’s fair to say that the engine at the heart of Spring and its many projects is configuration.
-Spring Boot brought the concept of “convention over configuration” to the world of Spring so that you could get a production ready application up and running very quickly.
+Spring Boot brought the concept of "convention over configuration" to the world of Spring so that you could get a production ready application up and running very quickly.
 It does this through an opinionated auto-configuration system (which you can override, if need be).

 [Spring Security](https://spring.io/projects/spring-security) formalizes and approach to authentication and authorization in the Spring Framework.